KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 ---

-# 🏹 JavaScript Arrow Functions — Cheat Card
+# 🏹 JavaScript Arrow Functions

 **Concept:** Concise function expressions with lexical `this`, introduced in ES6.